YasnoSolnishko/KC-Data-Analyst-intermediate-project/README.md

 ## e-learning project description: variant 2

-Product manager Vasily asked you to analyze completed lessons and answer the following questions:
+Product manager Vasily asked to analyze completed lessons and answer the following questions:

 **1.** How many students successfully passed only one course?
 (Successful completion is passing the exam for the course) (7 points).